ISCLab-Bistu/ASCPA-Attention/README.md

 ## Introduction

 This repository contains the official implementation of **Adaptive Spatial Correlation Pyramid Attention Network for Detecting Outfalls into Rivers and Oceans in Aerial Images**.
+The purpose of our work is to propose an intelligent system, which assists inspectors in completing the task of detecting and locating regions of outfalls in aerial images well.
+To enchance the detection performance for outfalls, the proposed ASCPA as a novel attention module to be fused into the YOLOv5s architecture.
+Its purpose is to construct multi-scale spatial correlations and explore intra-regional associations of feature maps.
+Therefore, it is able to better capture contextual information and long-range dependencies in aerial images, so as to improve the performance of the YOLOv5s architecture in completing the outfall detection task.
+This work was completed by Intelligent Sensing and Computing Laboratory affiliated to Beijing Information Science and Technology University.
+It has been submitted to the Journal of Engineering Applications of Artificial Intelligence published by Elsevier.

 <p align="center">
   <img src="https://github.com/ISCLab-Bistu/ASCPA-Attention/blob/main/Image/ASCPA.jpg" />